wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [Drowning Visuals - ESPless](https://www.nexusmods.com/newvegas/mods/84841)

-Adds a customizable visual effect when the player is drowning/holding their breath.
+Adds a customizable visual effect when the player is drowning or holding their breath.

 ### [Radiation Visuals - ESPless](https://www.nexusmods.com/newvegas/mods/84917)

 Adds a customizable visual effect when the player is exposed to radiation.
 Ionizing particles, static noise, blurred vision, and more!

+  - Main File:
+    - [x] Plugin (Recommended)
+    - [ ] Scriptrunner
+  - Texture Quality:
+    - [x] 2k
+    - [ ] 1k
+  - Texture Options:
+    - [x] Compress Textures

 ### [Simple Night Vision - ESPless](https://www.nexusmods.com/newvegas/mods/84991)

 Adds togglable night vision and thermal imaging modes to power armor helmets.
 Fully configurable!
-Use the N key to toggle night vision, hold the N key to add support to current headgear.
+Use the N key to toggle night vision, and hold the N key to add support to your current headgear.

 #### Installation: